tcd1nc/ProjectRep-PTR/README.md

 # PTR is a fully opensource program for projects or tasks management.
-Licensed under GNU Public License Version 3.
+Licensed under GNU Public License Version 3 or MIT license, whichever is least restrictive.

 No warranty is provided or implied.